-At 31 December 2017
+At 31 December 2018

-OSCAR CAPELAO - Born on 24 February 1979.
+- OSCAR CAPELAO Born on 24 February 1979.
 He completed his BCom Honors degree in (Accounting) at UKZN after he obtained a B.Compt degree from UNISA.
 Oscar is currently serving as an Executive director of FNB Namibia Holdings Limited and its main subsidiaries including First National Bank of Namibia Ltd, where he also holds the position of group CFO.
 Prior to taking the role of CFO of FNB in 2012, Oscar served as a Group Financial Manager.
 His prior work experience includes working at Old Mutual Namibia and completing his accounting & audit articles with PwC Namibia.
 His professional membership includes SAICA and ICAN as Chartered Accountant.
 Oscar has accumulated 19 years of experience in the financial services industry, particularly focusing on strategy, IFRS, tax, capital management.
-Other external appointments include serving as Director of the National Housing Enterprise and also chairing its audit committee.

-HANS-BRUNO GERDES (Habo) - born on 28 March 1952 is Managing Partner of Engling, Stritter & Partners.
-Habo is an associate of the Institute of Chartered Secretaries and holds a BProc degree from the University of Cape Town.
-He currently practices as commercial/corporate attorney and holds a number of directorships in both listed and unlisted companies and serves on various governance committees.
-He is also the chairperson of the Legal Practitioners Fidelity Fund and Honorary Consul for the Kingdom of Belgium in Namibia.
+Other external appointments include serving as Director of the National Housing Enterprise and also chairing its audit committee. - HANS-BRUNO GERDES (Habo) born on 28 March 1952, is an associate of the Institute of Chartered Secretaries and holds a BProc degree from the University of Cape Town.
+He was admitted to practice in the High Court during 1985 and was the Managing Partner of Engling, Stritter and Partners until 2015 to work on corporate / commercial matters.
+Habo holds a number of directorships in both listed and unlisted companies and serves on various governance committees.
+He was the chairperson of the Legal Practitioners Fidelity Fund until recently and is the Honorary Consul for the Kingdom of Belgium in Namibia.
 Habo joined the NSX in 2009 and was re-elected at the AGM in April 2012.